heliotactic/heliotactic.github.io/portfolio/index.md

 4. Remove demo posts/pages and replace with your own posts, pages, and any other content you want to move over.
 5. Update posts' and pages' YAML to match variables used by So Simple.
 Full details below.
 6. Update `_config.yml` and add navigation links and additional author data if applicable.
 Full details below.

-**Pro-tip:** Delete the `gh-pages` branch after cloning and start fresh by branching off `master`.
-There is a bunch of garbage in `gh-pages` used for the theme's demo site that I'm guessing you won't want.
-{: .notice}

 ---